ivan-ristovic/the-godfather/Documentation/Parts/Games.md

 ## Group: game tictactoe
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Starts a "Tic-Tac-Toe" game.
 Play a move by writing a number from 1 to 9 corresponding to the field where you wish to play.
-You can also specify a time window in which player must submit their move.*
+You can also specify a time window in which players must submit their move.*

 **Aliases:**
 `ttt`